 Following days, we will visit the sacred temple of Muktinath.
 After that, we'll head downhill to Jomsom, where you can take a look around at the entrance to the “Forbidden Kingdom of Mustang”.

-Finally, we will fly back to Pokhara and then to Kathmandu ending our exiting journey.
+Finally, we will fly back to Pokhara and then to Kathmandu ending our exciting journey.

-You also have another option to combine Khopra Danda with trek which is an additonal 2 days.
+You also have another option to combine Khopra Danda with trek which is an additional 2 days.